-- Processing Integrity: System processing must meet the objectives of the company and user entities while remaining both accurate and efficient.
+- Processing Integrity: System processing must meet the company’s and user entities’ objectives while remaining accurate and efficient.

-- Confidentiality: Any information deemed confidential should be appropriately shielded from access by unauthorized parties.
+- Confidentiality: Any confidential information should be appropriately shielded from access by unauthorized parties.

-- Privacy: Any information that is connected to an individual’s identity should be both stored and disposed of securely.
+- Privacy: Any information connected to an individual’s identity should be stored and disposed of securely.

-The most important of these principles is security; the rest can be examined on a case-by-case basis.
-While preparing for a SOC audit, companies should consider which of these principles matter most to their clientele.
+Security is the most important of these principles; the rest can be examined case by case.
+While preparing for a SOC audit, companies should consider which principles matter most to their clientele.
 Ask yourself if non-compliance with each principle would harm the relationship with your client.
-If so, that principle will need to be addressed accordingly as part of the SOC 2 audit.
+If so, that principle must be addressed in the SOC 2 audit.

 What Is the PCI DSS?